Yuanliang-Li/PEMT-CoSim/README.md

 ### 2.1 Installation via Docker
 Before the installation, the [Docker or Docker Desktop](https://www.docker.com/products/docker-desktop), and [Git](https://git-scm.com/) should be installed.

-- Clone the PEMT-CoSim Project from Github (https://github.com/Yuanliang-Li/PEMT-CoSim)
+- Clone the PEMT-CoSim Project from GitHub (https://github.com/Yuanliang-Li/PEMT-CoSim)
     > git clone https://github.com/Yuanliang-Li/PEMT-CoSim.git
     >
 - Open a command prompt in Linux/Windows/MacOS, and cd into the "docker" directory of the PEMT-CoSim project.